Movgto/ror-budget-app/README.md

 - **Ruby on Rails Configuration**: Make sure your Ruby on Rails project is configured to use PostgreSQL as the default database.

-With these prerequisites and configurations in place, you'll be ready to set up and run the Blog App.
+With these prerequisites and configurations in place, you'll be ready to set up and run the My Budget App.

 ### 📖 Usage <a name="usage"></a>
-Follow these steps to use the Blog App:
+Follow these steps to use the My Budget App:

 Open your terminal.